intelaligent/tctb/docs/_posts/2017-03-10-learning-the-traci-tls-sumo-model.md

 +-- tripinfo.xml
 </pre>

-## The `data` folder
+## Building the Road Network

-This folder contains all "physical assets" of the model.
+Each SUMO model is built on a network of roads, junctions, traffic lights, and other infrastructure items such as induction loop detectors.
+Compared to the vehicles and their movements, these are the **static** elements of the model.
+For TraCI, it is good practice to separate these definitions from the Python scripts in a `data` folder.
 Let's take a look at what's in this folder.

 ### Nodes and Edges